3 Manufacturing Trends to Watch: Part 2

 1. Is PLM the New ERP?
 Manufacturing Analysts Think So.

 A recent Gartner report reflected a growing consensus among manufacturing analysts that the business impact of PLM may soon surpass that of ERP.
-“In addition to PLM’s inherent value, PLM decisions have strong influence on the business model and benefits that can be realized by ERP, Supply Chain Management (SCM) and Customer Relationship Management (CRM) applications in downstream business processes; in that sense, PLM is the most fundamental business application in manufacturing.”
+“In addition to PLM’s inherent value, PLM decisions have a strong influence on the business model and benefits that can be realized by ERP, Supply Chain Management (SCM) and Customer Relationship Management (CRM) applications in downstream business processes; in that sense, PLM is the most fundamental business application in manufacturing.”

-And Forrester Research wrote in their recent “ROI of Product Lifecycle Management” report, “Organizations implementing PLM can expect both top-line and bottom-line benefits that come from gains in time-to-market, operational efficiency, production costs and regulatory compliance.”
+And Forrester Research wrote in their recent “ROI of Product Lifecycle Management” report, “Organizations implementing PLM can expect both top-line and bottom-line benefits that come from gains in time-to-market, operational efficiency, production costs, and regulatory compliance.”

 So, what does this all mean?